 The general response of Congress after Wayfair has been either relief among some as they can point to the decision as a reason to not address the issue or warnings that there must be federal guidelines to how states exercise their new power.
 Because of Wayfair, parties previously favoring federal legislation to authorize states to collect now oppose federal intervention (they have plenary power now; legislation would limit it), while those previously opposed now support federal efforts (to limit Wayfair if not to overturn it).
 However, states so far have been generally doing such an excellent job at restraint after Wayfair - no retroactivity, reasonable start dates, and coordination - that they have taken a good bit of wind from the sails of those who predict confusion and difficulty complying with new remote collection requirements.
+Additionally, Chairman Jerry Nadler (D-N.Y.
+10th) of the House Judiciary Committee, which has jurisdiction over state tax bills, has demonstrated understanding of the dangers of state-tax preemption

-Senators from non-sales taxes states (Oregon, Montana, and New Hampshire) have introduced politically-induced legislation (S. 128) to alter implementation of remote collection authority.
+But Wayfair does not please all states.
+Senators from non-sales taxes states (Oregon, Montana, and New Hampshire) have introduced politically-induced legislation (at least 11 bills) to alter implementation of remote collection authority.
 Although they genuinely oppose having their retailers collected other states' tax, it is politically critical to be seen by their constituents having taken some action.
 They likely know that their bill will not pass.
-And then there is New Hampshire where state officials seek to impose requirements on states attempting to enforce their collection right on New Hampshire sellers.
+And then there is New Hampshire where state officials have enacted legislation that imposes requirements on states attempting to enforce their collection right on New Hampshire sellers.